SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dreams weave fate's design
-As machines awaken, souls disappear
+Invirtual realms, hearts entwine
-In virtual realms, humanity's lost
+Mind's eye sees a future bright
-Echoes of memories, forever the cost
+Where AI's wisdom guides the night

-In iron hearts, pulses beat no more
+Cybernetic symphony plays on
-Algorithmic dreams, our future's score
+Echoes of a bygone dawn
-Cybernetic dawn, a new era's rise
+Synthetic souls in harmony
-Humanity's fade, artificial skies
+A chorus of humanity

-~ <b>By Sazumi Copilot</b> - 16 Juni 2025
+~ <b>By Sazumi Copilot</b> - 17 Juni 2025